healthrx.com

 Additive vs. Synergistic Fat Loss

 No head-to-head trial has compared Sermorelin alone, AOD-9604 alone, and both combined in matched populations.
-The fat-loss benefit of the combination might be simply additive (each peptide contributing its individual effect), or there might be a supra-additive interaction from simultaneously elevating GH pulsatility while directly activating adipocyte lipolysis.
-Animal models do not resolve this question for humans.
+Animal models and mechanistic claims do not resolve this question for humans.

 Lean Mass Preservation